nofeaturesonlybugs/go-musings/globals/01-Dont-Use-Globals.md

     // At this point our code would branch into one of the functions below.
 }

-// Both Bar() and Foo() are methods on *T by changing the functions to receivers on *T.
+// Both Bar() and Foo() are methods on *T -- they can access its fields.
 // Change instances of DB, Ctx, and Conf to t.DB, t.Ctx, and t.Conf to access the fields.

 func (t *T) Bar() {
     err := t.DB.ExecContext(t.Ctx, "...", t.Conf.Something, t.Conf.SomethingElse)